auth0/auth0-dotnet-templates/docs/auth0webapi.md

 - `--no-openapi`<br>
   It prevents OpenAPI documentation generation (`true`).
 The default value is `false`.
 - `--minimal`
   It creates a project that uses the [ASP.NET Core minimal API](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis).
 Default is `false`.
+This option is overriden by `--controllers`.
+- `--controllers`
+  It creates a project that uses the [ASP.NET Core controller-based API](https://learn.microsoft.com/en-us/aspnet/core/web-api).
+Default is `false`.
+The `--controllers` option takes precedence over the `--minimal` option.

 Example: